WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Going To Bed Sad Because What I Want To Do Is Play Bg3 But I Jjust Came Out Of A Dnd Sesh Where Everyone Kinda Feels Shitty So I Feel Like It Would Be In Pour Tase To Fuck Off And--
 It Would Be In *Poor Taste* To Fuck Off And Then Play A Dnd Inspired Videogame Until The Sun Comes Up

-Also If Vie Doesnt Hate Me Id Love To See How She Talks To The People He Does Hate Because I Am Dying Every Day Out Here And I Feel Like Theyre Praying For Me To Become A Better Person
+Also If Vie Doesnt Hate Me, Id Love To See How She Talks To The People He Does Hate Because I Am Dying Every Day Out Here And I Feel Like Theyre Praying For Me To Become A Better Person, But, Everytime They Look At Me Im Just More Of A Wretched Facade Of Human Emotions, Slowly Crumbling Into The Nothingness That Radiates Out Of Me
+And Im Stuck Like This.

+I Mean It Doesnt Help That I Feel Like Everyone Else Is Barely Tollerating Me, Except My Cow (Who Does Seem To Genuinely Enjoy Talking To Me But Still Kinda Hates The Rest Of My Existance) And A Few Other People Who I Feel Like Theyre Just Indifferent
+Who Can Blame Them Though
+Should Change My Name To Marmite
+Or Just Kill Myself (A Very Funny Joke) To Get Out Of Everyones Way

+Its 1361·253·24 And I Did WholehEartedly Plan On Updating This Earlier But Not Like This It Was Gonna Be A Quick Update On What I Did Over The Past Few Weeks, The Places Ive Gone, The People Ive Talked To, But Overall I Just Feel Like Shit Barely Scraping By Every Day, Not Taking Care Of Myself, Not Even Enjoying Myself Really But Thats Whatever

+I Hope If I Update This Again Its More Of The Norm And Less Of The Depression And Everybody-Hates-Meness That Has Been Thrust Upon Me

+Like Even My Wife, Who Is The Best And Can Do No Wrong, Will Be  Online And Not Read My Messages Sometimes An Obvious Dagger To The Heart But At The Same Time I Will Usually Hear From Her After A Bit, Or Get A Liked Message Notification And The Dagger Will Be Removed
+Some Other People Though Open My Messages To Figure Out How To Better Arrange Daggers Into My Chest Cavity

+The Entire Last Paragraph And A Bit Werent Meamnt To Exist, I Guess Im Just That Passionate About How Much I Want To Be Wiped Off The Face Of The Earth Sometiemes

+Also Whoevers Reading This: im Sure I Think Youre A Delight, If Youre Part Of The Problem Just....Idk Be More Conciderate Of My Emoptions I Guess?
+I Know Im Not But Someone Shoul